ColinHammarberg/milestoneprojectnumber3/README.md

 # UNFIXED BUGS
 * One bug that I have not taken care of yet is redirecting page when updating an appointment.
 Will get to fixing that bug shortly.
+* Another bug is that I forgot to hide the env.py file in the beginning of the development.
+So the file is still viewable if you scroll down and look for the commits.

 # DEPLOYMENT
 * The site was deployed to Heroku.
 These are the steps that I followed to deploy my application: